pniaz20/eznet_keras/README.md

 # ezNet-Keras

 Keras (TensorFlow) implementation of **ezNet** ("easy net"), a package containing "easy" implementation of a collection of basic and widely-used deep learning models.
 This implementation is for Keras (Tensorflow).
-See (where?) for identical PyTorch implementation.
+See [Here](https://github.com/pniaz20/eznet_torch) for an identical PyTorch implementation.

 Author: Pouya P. Niaz (<pniaz20@ku.edu.tr> , <pouya.p.niaz@gmail.com>)
 Version: 0.0.0